Generous tax benefits are on offer when you invest in VCTs, because of their value to the growing economy

 - VCTs and tax

-- Tax benefits when VCTs are bought at launch
+- Tax benefits when new VCT shares are bought direct from the manager

 - How VCTs differ from other investment companies